mvan231/Scriptable/Strava/README.md

 6. Let the script finish setup and run again to see the widget
 7. To add the widget to Home Screen, find the instructions [here](https://github.com/mvan231/Scriptable#first-time-adding-a-widget)

+This widget works best if set to medium size as shown below.

 Examples of the widget:
 ![example](https://i.imgur.com/iViNi9X.jpg)